microsoft/ivy/README.md

     $ export Z3DIR = /usr/local

+### Python packages

+Install the python packages ply and pygraphviz.
+On Ubuntu, install them like this:

+    $ sudo apt-get install python-ply python-pygraphviz

-### tcldot
+### tcl/tk/tcldot

-This is needed to run the Tcl/Tk-based user interface.
-You do not need this to use the browser-based user interface or the command-line interface.
-You also need the python packages Tk, Tix and PLy.
+To use the Tk-based user interface, you need to install the python package tk, the tix widget set, and the tcldot package (part of graphviz).
 On Ubuntu, install them all like this:

-    $ sudo apt-get install python-tk python-ply tix libgv-tcl
+    $ sudo apt-get install python-tk tix libgv-tcl

 ## install